Herb-crusted Chicken in Basil Cream Sauce... A deliciously easy weeknight dinner idea!

 - Place bread crumbs mixed with garlic bell pepper seasoning and milk in two separate bowls.
 Pound out chicken then dip in milk.
 Move to the bread crumb bowl and toss until thoroughly coated.

-- In a large skillet, cook chicken in 4 tbsp butter over medium-low heat about 5-7 minutes on each side depending on thickness of the chicken.
+- In a large skillet, cook chicken in 4 tablespoon butter over medium-low heat about 5-7 minutes on each side depending on thickness of the chicken.
 Transfer chicken to a heated toaster oven if you have one or cover loosely with foil to keep warm.

-- Using the same skillet, sauté garlic in remaining tbsp butter for 1 minute.
+- Using the same skillet, sauté garlic in remaining tablespoon butter for 1 minute.
 Add half & half and chicken bullion cubes, cheese mix, pimentos, basil, and red pepper flakes..
 Bring to a boil and stir until well blended.
 Reduce heat and simmer for 4 minutes, stirring occasionally.

 - Serve chicken over egg noodles topped with sauce.